fschutt/polylabel-mini/README.md

 The license of both `geo` and `polylabel` is MIT, therefore this repository is also MIT licensed.
 I do not want to violate any licensing restrictions, I just want to reduce dependencies.
-All code is licensed under the MIT license from Stefan Hügel.
+All code is licensed under the MIT license from Stefan Hügel and Corey Farwell.